 Ramen noodles are the quintessential Japanese soul food

 You can find ramen noodles in every corner of the country and in seemingly endless regional variations.
 Head north to Sapporo to try miso ramen topped with a slice of butter, or south to Kagoshima for porky tonkotsu ramen with hints of chicken and sardine stock.
-Japanese ramen has gone from humble Chinese immigrant food to international phenomenon, with top chefs now making artisan bowls with top-quality ingredients.
+Japanese ramen has gone from humble Chinese immigrant food to international phenomenon, with chefs now making artisan bowls with top-quality ingredients.
 Ramen is one of Japan's most important comfort foods and belongs on any Japanese food bucket list.

 What is ramen?

 Ramen noodles have their roots in China.
-How it made the jump from China to Japan is still under debate, but it's generally accepted that in 1910 a Chinese restaurant in Yokohama started serving a dish known as lamian.
+How it made the jump from China to Japan is still under debate, but it's generally accepted that in 1910 a Chinese restaurant in Asakusa in Tokyo started serving a dish known as ramen.
 The Chinese-style wheat noodles served in a meat- or fish-based broth quickly became all the rage.
-Soba and udon had already cemented their position within Japanese cuisine, so while slurping up a big bowl of noodle soup was nothing new, the addition of kansui was a game-changer.
+Soba and udon had already cemented their position within Japanese cuisine, so while slurping up a big bowl of noodle soup was nothing new, the addition of kansui, an essential ingredient in ramen, was an innovation.
 Kansui, an alkaline solution, gives ramen noodles their characteristic bouncy texture.
 Soon, the streets of Yokohama Chinatown were filled with portable food stalls selling ramen and gyoza.

 Japanese ramen continued its rise in popularity throughout World War II.
-In December 1945, while under American occupation, Japan recorded its worst rice harvest in decades.
+In 1945, while under American occupation, Japan recorded its worst rice harvest.
 In response, the US provided flour as emergency aid, and school lunches began at elementary schools.
 Although street food stalls were temporarily banned, some of the flour was secretly diverted from commercial mills into the black market and used to make ramen.
 By 1950, these wheat flour exchange laws were removed just as many Japanese were returning from their posts in China, now with a taste for ramen.
 This confluence of events caused an explosion of ramen shops throughout the country and gave birth to countless new varieties.